jdewit/GeneratorBundle/README.md

             filename: '{{ bundle_name }}.php'
             template: 'AvroGeneratorBundle:Skeleton/Bundle.php'
 ```

+Notice that the parameters are available in the filename as well.

 If you have the style option set to a built-in style, it will generate your files along with the others.
 If you have it set to false, it will
 only generate the files you specify in your configuration.